 Keep one thing noted – if you will miss any detail in this part, you risk losing a good section of the target audience.

 Firstly, let’s understand the term Navigation in a little deep.

-There’s always more than one way in considering any aspect.
+There’s always more than one way of considering any aspect.
 This seems quite true with the concept of Navigation.
-It can be defined as the focal point of your website that helps customers to locate the things they are searching for without being distracted by unnecessary clicks or any other sort of confusions.
+It can be defined as the focal point of your website that helps customers to locate the things they are searching for without being distracted by unnecessary clicks or any other sort of confusion.
 It is arguably right to call navigation gentle guidance to the customers towards the most important sections of your website for generating sales and revenue.